- The causes of the black screen After a crash, they can be physical, software or internal connections.

 3. Defective battery or charger

-Sometimes the mobile phone may become inoperable if the battery has been damaged by the impact or was already in poor condition..
+Sometimes a phone can become unusable if the battery has been damaged by the impact or was already faulty .
 Try this:

 - Connect the original charger for at least 15-30 minutes.